jserv/ogc/README.md

         + we then call "sweep" with the global allocated memory list
         + every block that is not marked is not used, and can be freed and popped from given list

+## How it works

+For a basic mark and sweep garbage collector, two things are required:
+* a list of all of the allocations made by the program;
+* a list of all the allocations in use by the program at any given time;

+With these two things the algorithm is simple - compare the two lists and free any allocations which are in the first list, but not in the second - exactly those allocations which are no longer in use.

+To get a list of all the allocations made by the progam is relatively simple.
+We make the programmer use a special function we have prepared (in this case `gc_alloc`) which allocates memory, and then adds a pointer to that memory to an internal list.
+If at any point this allocation is freed (such as by `gc_free`), it is removed from the list.

 ## Function list